 #15 – The Adventures of Tintin

-Mommy Bear’s Opinion – I haven’t read the books so I didn’t have something to compare the movie to, that being said, I enjoyed it and don’t have criticisms of details not matching up.
+Mommy Bear’s Family Movie Review – I haven’t read the books so I didn’t have something to compare the movie to, that being said, I enjoyed it and don’t have criticisms of details not matching up.
 The animation was done well but I didn’t think the 3D was necessary.
 Overall, I thought the movie was entertaining and well done.

 Summary – From Academy Award® winning filmmakers Steven Spielberg and Peter Jackson comes the epic adventures of Tintin.
 Racing to uncover the secrets of a sunken ship that may hold a vast fortune, but also an ancient curse, Tintin and his loyal dog Snowy embark on an action-packed journey around the world that critics are calling “fun for the whole family.”
 ABC-TV (Chicago)

-Mommy Bear’s Opinion – This movie has been a great success I would say.
+Mommy Bear’s Family Movie Review – This movie has been a great success I would say.
 I haven’t seen it myself but I have friends who really enjoyed this new Tinker Bell movie and I have heard a lot of great reviews of it being one of the best Tinker Bell movies.

 Summary – For the fairies of Pixie Hollow, the Winter Woods are strictly off limits.
 But when a mysterious force draws Tinker Bell to cross the border into this unknown world, she discovers a secret that will change her life forever.
 She comes face-to-face with a frost fairy named Periwinkle, the only fairy who can help unlock the secret of the wings.
 With fun and laughter, they form a magical connection and make an astonishing discovery… they’re more than friends, they’re sisters!
 When Pixie Hollow is threatened, this perfect pair must work together to save their two worlds.
 Disney’s Secret of the Wings will make you believe in the unbreakable bonds of friendship and sisterhood, and will change Pixie Hollow forever.